 I was given a copy of a letter that came to our Children’s Pastor on Wednesday that really ticked me off.
 I was furious.
 Now when you click to read this letter I have no doubt that you will be furious as well.
 And to be quite honest I think you should be.
 However, as I was reminded, my anger was quite misplaced.
 Let me explain to you the situation.

-Sunday School curriculum we use for our 1-5 year olds decided to not give the Easter story on Easter Sunday.
+The people who produce the Sunday School curriculum we use for our 1-5 year olds decided to not give the Easter story on Easter Sunday.
 Actually, they decided not to give the Easter story at all to this age group.
 Here is their reason, “because of the graphic nature of the Easter story and the crucifixion specifically, we need to be careful as we choose what we tell our preschoolers about Easter.”
 Further they say, “We have made this choice because the crucifixion is simply too violent for preschoolers.”
 They go on to justify their reason for this by suggesting that theories of cognitive development show that preschoolers are concrete thinkers and therefore “are simply unable to truly grasp what it means to die and then be raised again through the power of God.”
 So on Easter Sunday, the preschoolers at nearly 1400 churches will not hear the Easter story.
 As a parent of a nearly 4 year old, I really, really, really must disagree!

 There are many reasons that I disagree with this, too many reasons to list here.
 But here are four that deserve some consideration: